SaxionMechatronics/smart_spot_backpack/Documentation/01-context.md

 ## Context

-This is the open source hardware repository for the [Boston Dynamics SPOT](https://bostondynamics.com/products/spot/) backpack from the [Smart Mechatronics And RoboTics (SMART) research group](https://www.saxion.edu/business-and-research/research/smart-industry/mechatronics) from Saxion University of Applied Sciences.
+This is the open source hardware repository for the [Boston Dynamics SPOT](https://bostondynamics.com/products/spot/) backpack from the [Smart Mechatronics And RoboTics (SMART) research group](https://www.saxion.edu/business-and-research/research/smart-industry/mechatronics) of the Saxion University of Applied Sciences.

 The development of this backpack was driven by a commercial model previously used within our research group, which was difficult to modify for the needs of our projects.